interactions-py/interactions.py/docs/events.rst

 The function takes in one argument of the type ``ComponentContext``.

 Like ``on_command``, you will have to manually check for everything, i.e for custom id and component type.
-Also you will have to look through the argument to find the selected choices, if you have a select menu.
+Also, you will have to look through the argument to find the selected choices, if you have a select menu.

 Event: ``on_autocomplete``